valchkou/cassandra-driver-mapping/README.md

 		}
 	```

-- inject your factory in YourEntityDAO:
+- Create DAO and inject factory into it:

 	```java
 		import java.util.List;